ImgBotApp/InternetNL/detail/web/ipv6/web-reach/exp_nl.md

-We check if we can contact the web server over IPv6.
+We testen of we je webserver kunnen bereiken via IPv6.